 - Arteries carry oxygenated blood from the heart to other parts of the body.
 The pulmonary artery is an exception since it carries blood containing carbon dioxide from the heart to the lungs for gas exchange.
 Since this blood vessel carries blood from the heart, it is called the artery.

 - Capillaries are small blood vessels between the arteries and the veins that circulate oxygen-rich blood to the tissues.
+They are extremely small and usually not even visible with the normal eye.

 The vascular system consists of two circulatory pathways or circuits (6).